BitCurator/documentation/docs/All Step-by-Step Guides/Imaging and Recovery Guides/Imaging with Guymager.md

 **Step-by-Step Guide**

-**Step 1:**Create a directory to store your disk image by opening Nautilus (the "Home" folder on the top left-hand side of the screen) and right-clicking anywhere on the white background.
+**Step 1:**Create a directory to store your disk image.
+To do this, open Nautilus (double-click the "Home" folder on the top left-hand side of the screen), Then right-click anywhere on the white background; alternatively, you may click on the three vertical dots button to the right of the file path at the top of the Nautilus window.
 Select "New Folder" from the drop-down menu.
-Name the folder as you see fit – we will use the folder name "diskimages" in this example.
+In the window that appears, type the name of the folder as you see fit.
+This example uses the folder name "diskimages."

 **Step 2:**Connect the device you wish to image to your computer (USB flash drive, CD-ROM, hard drive, or floppy disk drive).

 A device does not need to be mounted in order to be imaged by Guymager, and BitCurator will not mount devices automatically (the icon that appears in the Unity bar on the left indicates that the device is **attached**, rather than **mounted**).
-If you need to examine the contents of the disk before creating the disk image, you can [safely mount the device](https://confluence.educopia.org/display/BC/Safely+Mount+Devices).
+If you need to examine the contents of the disk before creating the disk image, you can [safely mount the device](https://bitcurator.github.io/documentation/All%20Step-by-Step%20Guides/Imaging%20and%20Recovery%20Guides/Safely%20Mount%20Devices/).

-**Step 3:** Open Guymager by right-clicking the icon in the "Imaging and Recovery" folder on the desktop.
-In the contextual menu, select "Open" (*Figure 1*).
+**Step 3:** Open Guymager.
+To do this, click “Applications” at the top left menu bar of the desktop.
+In the menu that opens, select  the "Imaging and Recovery" menu, and then click on “Guymager.”  (*Figure* *1*)

 Guymager will ask to be run with root user rights.
-When prompted, enter the password associated with the BitCurator user account.
-This is usually 'bcadmin', or it is blank if you did not enter a password during installation and setup (*Figure* *2*).
+A box that says “Authentication Required” will appear.
+There, enter the password associated with the BitCurator user account.
+This is usually 'bcadmin', or it is blank if you did not enter a password during installation and setup. (*Figure* *2*)